 Rethinking GenAI Adoption: The 7-Dimension Maturity Framework

 To achieve enterprise-wide GenAI maturity, organizations must look beyond the technology itself and consider the entire ecosystem that supports it.
-We have identified seven critical dimensions that form the DNA of a truly AI-driven enterprise.
+Our Enterprise GenAI Assessment Framework identifies seven critical dimensions that form the DNA of a truly AI-driven enterprise.
 These dimensions span three new paradigms of work, three foundational enablers, and one human-centered pillar.

 1. The New Paradigms of Work